material-components/material-components-ios/contributing/checklist.md

 ### Catalog Tile

+The included catalog application uses Core Graphics to draw landing page tiles for each component.
+These tiles are created by Google's Material Design department specifically for this purpose and then converted to Core Graphics code via [PaintCode](https://www.paintcodeapp.com/).

+#### To convert a raw asset to Core Graphics

+1. Set the canvass size to 188 x 155.
+1. Import the file (.svg or .ai) into PaintCode.
+1. Massage values until it matches the original (colors, gradients, spacing, etc).
+1. Make sure all shapes are enclosed in a group named Component Name Group.
+1. Enclose the group in a frame with the same bounds and origin as the canvas.
+1. Set the group's springs and struts to:
+  1. Top and Left pinned
+  1. All others resize
+1. In `catalog/MDCCCatalog/MDCCatalogTiles.h`, declare a function for the new component.
+1. In `catalog/MDCCCatalog/MDCCatalogTiles.m`, add that function (empty.)
+1. Copy and paste the generated iOS Objc code into the function.
+1. In `catalog/MDCCatalog/MDCCatalogTileView.swift`, add a new case for the new component and have it create `newImage` from the new function.

+#### Verify a tile exists

+1. Run the catalog application and look for the component.
+Make sure the tile shown is specific to the component and not a placeholder nor empty view.
+1. Enter YES or NO

 ### Site Icon

 The documentation site uses icons in an ordered list of the components.
-These icons are drawn by Google's Material Design department specifically for this purpose.
+These icons are created by Google's Material Design department specifically for this purpose.

 1. Make sure the site source's `.../images/custom_icons_` folder contains an icon named `ic` + name of component lowercase + `_24.svg`.
 1. Make sure the site source's `_icons.scss` contains an entry for that icon for that component: